JSBmanD/docs/pages/resources/testing-universal-ads-campaign-setup.md

 For a complete list of the macros that Branch supports in postbacks, please see [Postback Macros & Functions](https://docs.branch.io/resources/postback-macros-and-functions/).

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Not Passing Data"
+  "title": "Not Passing Data",
- 	Leaving the macros in the link - e.g. `<IDFA>` -  will result in broken links and therefore will not work.
-You can pass in empty values for the link to work, but the subsequent postbacks will return empty values to your partner.
+  "body": "Leaving the macros in the link - e.g. `<IDFA>` -  will result in broken links and therefore will not work.
+You can pass in empty values for the link to work, but the subsequent postbacks will return empty values to your partner."
+}
+[/block]

 ### Common Ad Link Status Scenarios